TTM06500 - Relevant shipping profits: Exclusion of investment income

 ‘Income from investments’

-For this purpose ‘income from investments’ includes:
+For this purpose ‘income from investments’ is defined at FA00/SCH22/PARA51 (3) and includes, in the main:

 Intra-group loans (inter-company loans)

 Furthermore, if an intra-group loan is made to a tonnage tax company in circumstances such that the interest payable would fall to be allowed as a deduction in computing the relevant shipping profits of the borrower, the transfer pricing rules (as described in TTM07400) will apply.
-But see TTM07500on interaction of transfer pricing and finance costs.
+But see TTM07500 on interaction of transfer pricing and finance costs.